 Fr.
 Kirby seeks to live and exercise his priestly ministry in such a way as to exemplify the positive role religion can play in society, as well as to highlight the mutual service that both Church and State can render to one another.
 In this effort, Father Kirby works to apply and teach the spiritual patrimony of the Catholic Church and the overall contribution of the human spirit to the human narrative.

 As such efforts have led to the formation of consciences and development of leadership in the public forum, Father Kirby was recognized by Governor Nikki Haley and granted the Order of the Palmetto, South Carolina’s highest civilian honor.

-Fr.
-Kirby is a friend to Catholic media, and has been on EWTN, CatholicTV, and Salt and Light, three of the largest Catholic television networks in the world.
-He has also been on the BBC, NPR, and ABC to discuss various issues relating to the Church.
+Father Kirby is the weekly spirituality contributor for the e-journal “Crux: Taking the Catholic Pulse,” as well as the author of a bi-monthly Q-and-A column carried by “The Catholic Miscellany.”
+He is a friend to Catholic media, and has been on EWTN, CatholicTV, and Salt and Light.
+Father Kirby has also been on the BBC, NPR, and ABC to discuss various issues relating to the Church.

 5 Simple Steps to Improve Your Prayer Life

 We all know that we are supposed to pray, and many of us want to pray.
 Oftentimes, we try and then things come up and our prayer life slips away.
 This workshop provides practical steps on how to pray (and keep praying).
 It gives a theology from the trenches and is aimed to help us all become better people of prayer.

 Mercy and the Drama of Salvation